mongoid/mongoid-slug/README.md

 index({ '_slugs.en' => 1 }, { unique: true, sparse: true })
 ```

-If you are supporting multiple locales, you can specify the list of locales on which
+If you are supporting multiple locales, you may specify the list of locales on which
 to create indexes as an `Array`.

 ```ruby